amirgholipour/NLP-Openshift-OpenDataHub/README.md

 MLOps_Project
 ==============================

-In this project, We aim to show how you can use the OpenShift for MLOps operations.
+In this project, We aim to show how you can use the OpenShift to develop and deploy NLP classification app.

 Project Organization
 ------------